-On any Android device like a smartphone or tablet, there's a centralized management of the updates of all the applications installed.
-This management is carried out by means of an application that works like an extra system layer of the operating system.
-We're talking about Google Play Services.
+On an Android device such as a smartphone or tablet, updates for all installed applications are centrally managed.
+This is done through an application that is installed by default and works as an add-on to the operating system.
+We are talking about Google Play services.

-However, that's not its only function, as it covers others such as contact synchronization, access to the user's last privacy configuration or speeding up offline searches.
+However, it is not the only function since it includes others such as contact synchronization, access to the user's latest privacy settings, and those listed below:

-- Integration of Google services with your handset.
+- Integration of Google services with the device.

 - Faster offline searches.

-- Automatic installation of the application in the case of being deleted.
+- Automatic installation of the application in case of deletion.

 In addition, this add-on improves the device's user experience by speeding up offline searches, providing more immersive maps, and optimizing RAM performance, essential when the smartphone requires full power such as when running a game or working with video.